jina-ai/clip-as-service/README.md

 </table>

 You can change `0.0.0.0` to the intranet or public IP address to test the connectivity over private and public network.
-If you encounter some errors, please find the solution here.

 ## Get Started